 It’s important to note that SIPC does not protect against market loss.
 Sometimes you can lose money when you invest.
 Check out Investment Risk: What it is and How to Manage It? for more information.

 Stash employs 256-bit encryption to secure your information, from personal info to purchase history and more.
 Stash uses Secure Sockets Layer (SSL) technology to ensure any information sent between the Stash app and its servers is protected.

 Stash software, hardware, and IT infrastructure are kept secure with multiple levels of defense.
 Our team aggressively monitors and implements the latest technologies to keep our systems up to date, meeting, and often surpassing industry standards.

 Your money is our mission

 Keeping your data and money safe and secure is paramount to everyone at Stash.
-Stash was founded by Brandon Krieg, David Ronick and Ed Robinson in 2015.
-With a combined 30+ years in financial services, Ed and Brandon realized that Wall Street isn’t always fair to the average American who would like to start small.
+Stash was founded by Brandon Krieg, David Ronick and Ed Robinson in 2015 with the goal of making financial freedom available to all.

 Stash, it’s your money, simplified.